Loomie/codebreaker-game/README.md

     # tell codebreaker to use the letsencrypt files
     su -s /bin/sh -c 'cd codebreaker-game/server && ln -s /etc/letsencrypt/live/example.com/cert.pem cert.pem' - codebreakeruser
     su -s /bin/sh -c 'cd codebreaker-game/server && ln -s /etc/letsencrypt/live/outstare.de/privkey.pem privkey.pem' - codebreakeruser

+## Docker

+All the setup is done in a Docker container.
+It needs a certificate and private key for secure connections (HTTPS) as stated in the section "Setup".

+To build the docker image locally run the following after your setup is done (in main folder of this project):

+    docker build --rm -t codebreakergame:latest .

+To run the docker image in a container you need to provide the certificate and key file.
+Also set a local port where the game is reachable, like 4321 below:

+    docker run --init -d -v <your/path/to/privkey.pem>:/usr/games/codebreaker/server/privkey.pem -v <your/path/to/cert.pem>:/usr/games/codebreaker/server/cert.pem -p 4321:12034 --name codebreakergame codebreakergame:latest

+Access the game on your machine like https://localhost:4321

+To stop the so started container run

+    docker stop codebreakergame

+To start again:

+    docker start codebreakergame